To honor the 41st anniversary of her passing, we celebrate the philanthropic contributions of Grace Kelly-Hollywood icon, princess, and humanitarian.

 The Princess Grace Academy

 Princess Grace also aspired for Monaco to turn into a center of ballet.
-In 1973, she did just that when she cofounded the Princess Grace Academy of Les Ballets de Monte Carlo, a world-class dance school that equips students to enter the top dance companies in the world.
+As a result, in 1973, the Princess Grace Academy of Les Ballets de Monte Carlo was instituted.
+Today, it is a world-class dance school that equips students to enter the top dance companies in the world.
 It also cooperates with other bodies in the field, such as the Prix de Lausanne.

-Throughout her time as Princess of Monaco, Grace Kelly has made an impact that can still be felt to this day.
-She has shown us all just what one woman can do.
-And, through that, she has shown us all just what she is—a woman not just of beauty, but also of heart and soul.
+Throughout her time as Princess of Monaco, Grace Kelly has not only made an impact that can still be felt to this day, but she has also shown us all just what one woman can do.
+And, through that, she has shown us all just what she is—a woman of real beauty, inside and out.

 Banner photo by Pierre Tourigny via Wikimedia Commons.